How may climate change affect Maryland’s environment?

 Maryland has experienced changes in its climate over the last century and on the whole, the State is experiencing warmer winters and summers, wetter autumns and springs, and drier summers.
 Over the next century, scientists expect that these trends will continue but become exacerbated by a changing climate caused by an accelerating release of greenhouse gas emissions over and above the natural emissions from sources such as volcanoes and the sun.

-What is Maryland doing to address the problem?
+What is Maryland doing?

 What is DNR doing?